 I was very aware of the hypothermia danger when all this was happening.
 My hands were cold because my liner gloves had become soaked and my back was cold underneath my pack.
 I decided that I would stop and camp if I started to shiver.
 I added a polarguard vest to my layering system to preserve my core heat and then ate a big snack with cookies, crystallized ginger, nuts, and a packet of Justin’s Nut Butter, washed down with a lot of water.
 That warmed me up pretty good and I made it to my destination a few hours later, still wet and cold, but out of danger.

 After I got home from that trip, I applied Revivex, a water-based DWR treatment, to my Gore-tex Jacket to prevent another episode of wet out.
 This process is easy and has 3 simple steps:

-- When the coat is still wet, spray on the Revivex solution, applying an extra amount to the shoulders, hood, and at the ends of the sleeves.
+- When the coat is still wet, apply the Revivex Spray-On solution, applying an extra amount to the shoulders, hood, and at the ends of the sleeves.
 The external material should be wet but not be dripping.

 - Let the coat air dry.
-Then put it into a dryer by itself and dry it for 60 minutes on medium heat.
+Then put it into a dryer by itself and dry it for 60 minutes on low to medium heat.

 The entire process takes under 3 hours and works like a charm.
 Water just rolls of my Gore-tex jacket now.
 The Revivex really does the trick.
-A 5 oz bottle will treat 1-2 garments and only costs $8.00.
+A single bottle will treat several garments.